 - Slippery slope: If something happens a certain way, it will surely start a chain of events leading to a negative outcome, e.g. If your child doesn’t study every night of the week, they’ll never get good grades, they’ll never get into a good college, they’ll end up working a low-income job they hate, etc.

-Doing research, listening, keeping an open mind – listening before responding.
-And not engaging in an argument based on fallacy – again, it is not about winning or losing, it is not even about being right.
-If actually change is to occur, wasting time on those who would rather “destroy” someone in a conversation, who would rather “win” something that can’t be won, means everyone loses.
+And, of course, to not use any argument based in fallacy – again, it is not about winning or losing, nor is it about being right.
+If actually change is to occur, wasting time on those who would rather “destroy” someone in a conversation, who would rather “win” something that can’t be won, will hold everyone back.

-And, simply walking away from an argument is more effective that punching your opponent in the nose, even (or especially) if they deserve it.
+And, simply walking away from an argument is more effective that punching your opponent in the nose, even (or especially) when they deserve it.